jaaack-wang/Lstar_Python/README.md

 **Rule of thumb**:

-- If you know the minimum number of states for the target DFA or the minimum length of the longest counterexample, please set `max_ce_len` accordingly when using `lstar` function.
+- If you know the minimum number of states for the target DFA or the minimum length of the counterexample(s), please set `max_ce_len` accordingly when using `lstar` function.
 In this case, also calculate the maximum number of searches needed using the Eq.
 (1) and put a larger number to `max_ce_searches` (which only defaults to 1e+5), such that the algorithm will reach the maximum counterexample len as desired.
 Or simply put a unrealistically large number to `max_ce_searches`.
 The algorithm will always choose the shorter maximum counterexample length to search.

 <img src="imgs/Eq1.png">

-- In case you have no information regarding the minimum number of states for the target DFA, just do some trials and errors.
+- In case you have no information about the minimum number of states for the target DFA, just do some trials and errors.
 Start with a small `max_ce_searches`, and increase it gradually.
 Alternatively, you can also set `max_ce_searches` to an extremely large number and increase the `max_ce_len` incrementally.
-Since the number of searches is a exponential function of the `max_ce_len` with the alphabet size as its base, so maybe the former approach is better!
+Since the number of searches is a exponential function of the `max_ce_len` with the alphabet size as its base, so maybe the former approach is better because it causes less unnecessary searches!